songrijie/blk2asm/README.md

 2. 'schema.tableName', or 'tableName'

 The aggregated information of this particular table.
+Refer to sample_table.out

 Execution